-Board Diversity - The Board believes a diverse board is better able to effectively oversee Brighthouse and deliver long-term value for our stockholders.
+Board Diversity - The Board believes a diverse board is better able to effectively oversee the Company's management and strategy and better position Brighthouse Financial to deliver long-term value for our stockholders.
 The Board seeks Directors who possess a broad range of skills, experience, and perspectives, and who contribute to the gender and racial or ethnic diversity of our Board.
 While the Company does not have a formal Board diversity policy, our Corporate Governance Principles place an emphasis on diversity.
-The Nominating and Corporate Governance Committee and the Board consider diversity when recruiting and nominating directors and when assessing the effectiveness of the Board.
-The current composition of the Board reflects those efforts and the importance of diversity to the Board.
+The Nominating and Corporate Governance Committee and the Board consider diversity when recruiting and nominating directors for election and when assessing the effectiveness of the Board.
+We believe the current composition of the Board reflects those efforts and the importance of diversity to the Board.